day8/re-frame-10x/README.md

   1. It helps you to learn `re-frame`.
 Simply looking at the "raw traces" provides insight into how it operates.
 Even experienced re-framians, er, like me, have learned a lot.

   2. It helps you to explore and learn an unfamiliar `re-frame` codebase.
      When I click, over here, on this "X" button, it shows me what event is `dispatch`-ed and in what namespace the associated event handler is registered.
 And, "oh look, that's interesting - four subscriptions recalculated".
 Etc.

   3. It helps you with debugging.
 You see an x-ray of your app's functioning.
      In particular, it will assist you to write and debug event handlers, which is useful because they hold most of the logic in your `re-frame` apps.

   4. It helps you to find performance problems and/or detect where there is unnecessary computation occurring.

+Deeper knowledge is the goal.
+Easier debugging is the symptom.

 ### Temporary Warning

 > Some of the descriptions above are aspirational. `re-frame-trace` remains a WIP experiment.
 But we're getting there.

 ## A Visual Sampler